cnsystem/cnsystem.github.io/_posts/2023-04-24-LIO-SAM-Chinese.md

 (11)
 $$

-where k, u, v, and w are the feature indices in the ircorresponding sets.
-For an edge feature $p^e_{i+1,k}$ in $′F^e_{i+1}$, $p^e_{i,u}$ and $p^e_{i,v}$ are the points that form the corresponding edge line in $M^e_i$.
-For a planar feature $p^p_{i+1,k}$ in $′F^p_{i+1}, p^p_{i,u}, p^p_{i,v},and p^p_{i,w}$ form the corresponding planar patch in $M^p_i$ .
+where k， u， v， and w are the feature indices in the ircorresponding sets.
+For an edge feature $p^e_{i+1，k}$ in $′F^e_{i+1}$， $p^e_{i，u}$ and $p^e_{i，v}$ are the points that form the corresponding edge line in $M^e_i$.
+For a planar feature $p^p_{i+1，k}$ in $′F^p_{i+1}， p^p_{i，u}， p^p_{i，v}，and p^p_{i，w}$ form the corresponding planar patch in $M^p_i$ .
 The GaussNewton method is then used to solve for the optimal transformation by minimizing:

 $$
 \min_{T_{i+1}}
 \left \{
-    \sum_{ {p^e_{i+1,k}} \in {′F^e_{i+1}}} {d_{e_k}} + \sum_{ p^p_{i+1,k} \in ′F^p_{i+1}}{d_{p_k}}
+    \sum_{ {p^e_{i+1，k}} \in {′F^e_{i+1}}} {d_{e_k}} + \sum_{ p^p_{i+1，k} \in ′F^p_{i+1}}{d_{p_k}}
 \right \}
 $$

-At last, we can obtain the relative transformation ∆Ti,i+1between xi and xi+1, which is the lidar odometry factorlinking these two poses:
+At last， we can obtain the relative transformation ∆Ti，i+1between xi and xi+1， which is the lidar odometry factorlinking these two poses:
 $$
-∆T_{i,i+1} = T^T_i T_{i+1}(12)
+∆T_{i，i+1} = T^T_i T_{i+1}(12)
 $$

-We note that an alternative approach to obtain $∆T_{i,i+1}$ is to transform sub-keyframes into the frame of $x_i$.
-In otherwords, we match $F_{i+1}$ to the voxel map that is represented inthe frame of $x_i$.
-In this way, the real relative transformation $∆T_{i,i+1}$ can be directly obtained.
-Because the transformedfeatures $′F^e_i$ and $′F^p_i$ can be reused multiple times, we insteadopt to use the approach described in Sec.
+We note that an alternative approach to obtain $∆T_{i，i+1}$ is to transform sub-keyframes into the frame of $x_i$.
+In otherwords， we match $F_{i+1}$ to the voxel map that is represented inthe frame of $x_i$.
+In this way， the real relative transformation $∆T_{i，i+1}$ can be directly obtained.
+Because the transformedfeatures $′F^e_i$ and $′F^p_i$ can be reused multiple times， we insteadopt to use the approach described in Sec.
 III-C.1 for its computational efficiency.

 ### D. GPS Factor

-Though we can obtain reliable state estimation and mapping by utilizing only IMU preintegration and lidar odometryfactors, the system still suffers from drift during longduration navigation tasks.
-To solve this problem, we canintroduce sensors that offer absolute measurements for eliminating drift.
-Such sensors include an altimeter, compass, andGPS.
-For the purposes of illustration here, we discuss GPS,as it is widely used in real-world navigation systems.
+Though we can obtain reliable state estimation and mapping by utilizing only IMU preintegration and lidar odometryfactors， the system still suffers from drift during longduration navigation tasks.
+To solve this problem， we canintroduce sensors that offer absolute measurements for eliminating drift.
+Such sensors include an altimeter， compass， andGPS.
+For the purposes of illustration here， we discuss GPS，as it is widely used in real-world navigation systems.
-When we receive GPS measurements, we first transformthem to the local Cartesian coordinate frame using themethod proposed in [21].
-Upon the addition of a new node tothe factor graph, we then associate a new GPS factor with thisnode.
-If the GPS signal is not hardware-synchronized withthe lidar frame, we interpolate among GPS measurementslinearly based on the timestamp of the lidar frame.
+When we receive GPS measurements， we first transformthem to the local Cartesian coordinate frame using themethod proposed in [21].
+Upon the addition of a new node tothe factor graph， we then associate a new GPS factor with thisnode.
+If the GPS signal is not hardware-synchronized withthe lidar frame， we interpolate among GPS measurementslinearly based on the timestamp of the lidar frame.

 ![Fig.2](../images/2023/04/LIO-SAM-Figure2.jpg)

-Fig. 2: Datasets are collected on 3 platforms: (a) a custom-builthandheld device, (b) an unmanned ground vehicle - ClearpathJackal, (c) an electric boat - Duffy 21.
+Fig. 2: Datasets are collected on 3 platforms: (a) a custom-builthandheld device， (b) an unmanned ground vehicle - ClearpathJackal， (c) an electric boat - Duffy 21.

 We note that adding GPS factors constantly when GPSreception is available is not necessary because the drift of lidar inertial odometry grows very slowly.
-In practice, we onlyadd a GPS factor when the estimated position covariance islarger than the received GPS position covariance.
+In practice， we onlyadd a GPS factor when the estimated position covariance islarger than the received GPS position covariance.

 E. Loop Closure Factor

-Thanks to the utilization of a factor graph, loop closurescan also be seamlessly incorporated into the proposed system, as opposed to LOAM and LIOM.
-For the purposes ofillustration, we describe and implement a naive but effectiveEuclidean distance-based loop closure detection approach.
+Thanks to the utilization of a factor graph， loop closurescan also be seamlessly incorporated into the proposed system， as opposed to LOAM and LIOM.
+For the purposes ofillustration， we describe and implement a naive but effectiveEuclidean distance-based loop closure detection approach.
-We also note that our proposed framework is compatiblewith other methods for loop closure detection, for example,[22] and [23], which generate a point cloud descriptor anduse it for place recognition.
+We also note that our proposed framework is compatiblewith other methods for loop closure detection， for example，[22] and [23]， which generate a point cloud descriptor anduse it for place recognition.

-When a new state xi+1 is added to the factor graph, wefirst search the graph and find the prior states that are close toxi+1 in Euclidean space.
-As is shown in Fig. 1, for example,x3 is one of the returned candidates.
-We then try to matchFi+1 to the sub-keyframes {F3−m, ..., F3, ..., F3+m} usingscan-matching.
+When a new state xi+1 is added to the factor graph， wefirst search the graph and find the prior states that are close toxi+1 in Euclidean space.
+As is shown in Fig. 1， for example，x3 is one of the returned candidates.
+We then try to matchFi+1 to the sub-keyframes {F3−m， ...， F3， ...， F3+m} usingscan-matching.
 Note that Fi+1 and the past sub-keyframesare first transformed into W before scan-matching.
-Weobtain the relative transformation ∆T3,i+1 and add it as aloop closure factor to the graph.
-Throughout this paper, wechoose the index m to be 12, and the search distance forloop closures is set to be 15m from a new state xi+1.
+Weobtain the relative transformation ∆T3，i+1 and add it as aloop closure factor to the graph.
+Throughout this paper， wechoose the index m to be 12， and the search distance forloop closures is set to be 15m from a new state xi+1.
-In practice, we find adding loop closure factors is especially useful for correcting the drift in a robot’s altitude, whenGPS is the only absolute sensor available.
-This is because theelevation measurement from GPS is very inaccurate - givingrise to altitude errors approaching 100m in our tests, in theabsence of loop closures.
+In practice， we find adding loop closure factors is especially useful for correcting the drift in a robot’s altitude， whenGPS is the only absolute sensor available.
+This is because theelevation measurement from GPS is very inaccurate - givingrise to altitude errors approaching 100m in our tests， in theabsence of loop closures.

 IV.
 EXPERIMENTS

 We now describe a series of experiments to qualitativelyand quantitatively analyze our proposed framework.
-Thesensor suite used in this paper includes a Velodyne VLP16 lidar, a MicroStrain 3DM-GX5-25 IMU, and a Reach MGPS.
-For validation, we collected 5 different datasets acrossvarious scales, platforms and environments.
-These datasetsare referred to as Rotation, Walking, Campus, Park andAmsterdam, respectively.
+Thesensor suite used in this paper includes a Velodyne VLP16 lidar， a MicroStrain 3DM-GX5-25 IMU， and a Reach MGPS.
+For validation， we collected 5 different datasets acrossvarious scales， platforms and environments.
+These datasetsare referred to as Rotation， Walking， Campus， Park andAmsterdam， respectively.
 The sensor mounting platforms areshown in Fig. 2.
 The first three datasets were collected using a custom-built handheld device on the MIT campus.
 The Park

 dataset was collected in a park covered by vegetation, usingan unmanned ground vehicle (UGV) - the Clearpath Jackal.
 The last dataset, Amsterdam, was collected by mounting thesensors on a boat and cruising in the canals of Amsterdam.